HenrySck075/ImageCache-Geode/README.md

 # ImageCache
 This is where she makes a mod.

-btw i might implement caching images made by other mods without depending on this but the issue is web requests does not tell you who issued the request
+btw i might implement caching images made by other mods that isnt depending on this

 # How to use
 [See demo here](https://youtu.be/H8r-xMHN25Y)